 Oconee Medical Center has officially joined Greenville Health System.
 The hospital’s new name is Oconee Memorial Hospital, and the campus name is Oconee Medical Campus (OMC).

 Epic is an electronic medical record (EMR) and billing system that began being piloted in outpatient practices in June 2015.
-Ultimately, this software will combine GHS’ many different EMRs into one enterprise-wide medical record, reducing redundancy and improving continuity of care for patients.
+Ultimately, this software will combine Prisma Health’ many different EMRs into one enterprise-wide medical record, reducing redundancy and improving continuity of care for patients.
 Since July, most practices have been using the Epic system.

 Inpatient and outpatient visits will be available in the same EMR, along with imaging and lab results.
 Up-to-date patient problem lists and medication reconciliations also will be available for every patient.
 Clinical information, registration, patient scheduling and billing will be on the same system.
 And all clinical information can be shared effectively—and securely—with the entire health community.